 Misperceptions are Overconfident

-Not only are misperceptions common, but they are also sticky.
-Our misperceptions tend to be overconfident.
-We tend to be overly certain in the details of our view of the world.
-We tend to be overly certain that our priorities are right.
-And we tend to be overly certain that we already know enough about the world to make the right choices we need to make.
+Not only are misperceptions common, but they’re also sticky.
+Our misperceptions tend to be overconfident, meaning that we’re overly certain of our view of the world.
+We’re overly confident that our priorities are right and that we already know enough about the world to make the right choices.

-Patients have overconfident misperceptions: Patients may have inappropriate expectations of what a product or service or HCP can do.
-They may also not understand their own and others' emotional reactions to risk and challenge.
+Patients have overconfident misperceptions: Patients may have inappropriate expectations of what a product, service, or HCP can do.
+They may also not understand their own as well as others' emotional reactions to risk and challenge.

-Commercial teams have overconfident misperceptions: Commercial teams may not fully appreciate the nature of the objections they typically face.
-They may not understand consumer decision-making processes as well as they could.
+Commercial teams have overconfident misperceptions: Commercial teams may not fully appreciate the nature of the objections they typically face, and they may not understand consumer decision-making processes as well as they could.

 Overcoming Overconfident Misperceptions: Stakeholders Need Better Mental Models

-Marketers and healthcare leaders can rarely simply offer a key detail to successfully clarify a misperception.
+Information rarely clarifies a misperception.
 Misperceptions are usually sticky or entrenched and require more than fact-sharing to overcome.
 Indeed, we call them "overconfident misperceptions" for this reason.
-Marketers and leaders must foster better intuition among stakeholders by building stakeholders' “mental models” (worldviews, beliefs, categories, etc.).
+Marketers and healthcare leaders must foster better intuition among stakeholders by building stakeholders' “mental models” (worldviews, beliefs, categories, etc.).